hollow-app/hollow-registry/README.md

 # hollow-registry

-A centralized repository for storing information about available plugins, their verification status, and card themes for Hollow.
+This repository contains resources for the Hollow app:

+- **plugins.json**: A list of available plugins with their details and verification status.
+- **themes.json**: A collection of card themes for Hollow's interface.